 (6) The amount standing to the credit of an estate in a Fund shall be determined for the purposes of withdrawal having regard to distributions made under subsection (2) and to that estate’s entitlement to income calculated on a daily basis.

-[Section 39E inserted by No. 9 of 2008 s.
+[Section 39E inserted: No. 9 of 2008 s.
 25(1).]

 39F.
 Records as to Funds